melkor169/CP_Drums_Generation/README.md

-# CP_Drums_Generation
+# Conditional Drums Generation using Compound Word Representations

 ## Description

-Conditional Drums Generation using Compound Word Representations: A seq2seq architecture where a BiLSTM Encoder receives information about the conditioning parameters (i.e., accompanying tracks and musical attributes), while a Transformer-based Decoder with relative global attention produces the generated drum sequences.
+A seq2seq architecture where a BiLSTM Encoder receives information about the conditioning parameters (i.e., accompanying tracks and musical attributes), while a Transformer-based Decoder with relative global attention produces the generated drum sequences.
 For further details please read and cite our paper:

 ##### Makris D., Guo Z, Kaliakatsos-Papakostas N., Herremans D., “Conditional Drums Generation using Compound Word Representations” to appear EvoMUSART, 2022.